So then, what is risk assessment? Risk assessment is one of the fundamental themes of any health, safety or

-We have created some basic learning videos to give you a taste of how of simple HSE management can be.
+We have created some basic learning podcasts and videos to give you a taste of how of simple HSE management can be.
 Including this one on how to do a risk assessment!

 We aim to help give you a basic understanding of core health and safety concepts and practices.
 Let’s learn more about risk assessment first….

-A risk assessment is simply a careful examination of what, could cause harm to people, to enable precautions to be taken to prevent injury and ill-health.
+A risk assessment is simply a careful examination of what, could cause harm to people.
+This helps identify the actions you need to take to prevent injury and ill-health.

 Risk assessment is not about creating huge amounts of paperwork , but rather about identifying sensible measures to control the risks in your workplace.